 Thankfully, Trees for Troops came to the rescue and saved our deployment Christmas.
 They delivered an enormous quantity of free trees to our military base.
 All we had to do was drive to the delivery spot and claim one!
 A team of volunteers was there, ready to help each family load their tree and secure it to their car.

 It was amazing to think about how many people had donated time or money to bring us our tree: from the farmers to the volunteers, FedEx, and anyone who made a donation to the organization.
 As a result of their efforts, my kids had a real Christmas tree, and our house was filled with the Christmas spirit.

-Trees for Troops Weekend – First Weekend in Dec.
-(Usually)
+Trees for Troops Weekend – Dec 4 – 6, 2020

 Trees for Troops has impacted many families and individuals.
 Since 2005, the organization has collected and donated over 176,000 trees for military families.
 FedEx has logged over 653,400 miles for this charity in the United States alone.
 They deliver the Christmas trees to 65 military bases, either in the U.S. or overseas.

 Every year, “Trees for Troops Weekend” is the first weekend of December.
 On these dates, collection sites around the country use a trailer provided by FedEx to gather trees and donations.

 Thousands of volunteers and many generous donations make this effort possible.
 In 2018, 16,599 farm-grown Christmas Trees which were donated by roughly 450 Christmas Tree growers, retailers, and their customers in 25 states.

 Trees are then donated to military troops and their families at military installations on the first and second weekends of December.